MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_compropsheetui.md

  - COMPROPSHEETUI
 ---

-# _COMPROPSHEETUI structure

 ## -description

-The COMPROPSHEETUI structure is used as an input parameter to CPSUI's <a href="/windows-hardware/drivers/ddi/compstui/nc-compstui-pfncompropsheet">ComPropSheet</a> function, if the function code is <a href="/previous-versions/ff546388(v=vs.85)">CPSFUNC_ADD_PCOMPROPSHEETUI</a>.
-All structure members must be supplied by the caller of <i>ComPropSheet</i>.
+The **COMPROPSHEETUI** structure is used as an input parameter to CPSUI's [ComPropSheet](/windows-hardware/drivers/ddi/compstui/nc-compstui-pfncompropsheet) function, if the function code is [CPSFUNC_ADD_PCOMPROPSHEETUI](/previous-versions/ff546388(v=vs.85)).
+All structure members must be supplied by the caller of *ComPropSheet*.

 ## -struct-fields

 ### -field cbSize

-Caller-supplied size, in bytes, of the COMPROPSHEETUI structure.
+Caller-supplied size, in bytes, of the **COMPROPSHEETUI** structure.

 ### -field Flags

 Optional caller-supplied bit flags, as described in the following list:

 #### CPSUIF_ABOUT_CALLBACK

-If set, the page's callback function (pointed to by the structure's <b>pfnCallback</b> member), supports CPSUICB_REASON_ABOUT, so CPSUI will call the callback function if the user clicks on the page's <b>About</b> button.
-(CPSUI supplies an <b>About</b> button for each treeview root node.)
+If set, the page's callback function (pointed to by the structure's **pfnCallback** member), supports CPSUICB_REASON_ABOUT, so CPSUI will call the callback function if the user clicks on the page's **About** button.
+(CPSUI supplies an **About** button for each treeview root node.)

 #### CPSUIF_ICONID_AS_HICON

-If set, the structure's <b>IconID</b> member contains an icon handle.
+If set, the structure's **IconID** member contains an icon handle.

-If not set, the <b>IconID</b> member contains an icon resource identifier.
+If not set, the **IconID** member contains an icon resource identifier.

 #### CPSUIF_UPDATE_PERMISSION